kunjcr2/how-llms-are-made/docs/RL/Lec1b_notes.md

 - **Policy** is denoted by PI.

-- **Expected Return**: The goal is not about maximizing the reward, its about maximizing the RETURN which is addition of all the rewards so far.
+- **Expected Return**: The goal is not about maximizing the reward, its about maximizing the RETURN which is addition of all the rewards from that point to the end of episode.
 It is called as _Expected Returns_.
 Denoted by **G_t**.

 $G_t$ = $R_{t+1}$ + $R_{t+2}$ + ... + $R_T$